mojomojo1/bootkon/docs/labs/5_dataplex.md

 Filter data

-You can filter data to be scanned for profiling by using row filters and column filters.
+You can filter the data to be scanned for profiling by using row filters and column filters.
 Using filters helps you reduce the execution time and cost, and exclude sensitive and unuseful data.
 * Row filters: Row filters let you focus on data within a specific time period or from a specific segment, such as region.
 For example, you can filter out data with a timestamp before a certain date.
 * Column filters: Column filters lets you include and exclude specific columns from your table to run the data profiling scan.